Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 This almost warrants documenting as an entire adventure in itself.
 Navigating Indian train stations can be intense.
 But there are also smaller stations and stops where you will be offered help and food and a place to sit (even if you weren’t looking for it).

-Smaller stations (like Jodhpur, Jaisalmer etc) give you a bit of breathing room to understand how an Indian train station functions.
+The smaller stations (like Jodhpur, Jaisalmer etc) give you a bit of breathing room to understand how an Indian train station functions.

 There are ticket booking lines, electronic arrival and departure screens, an enquiry booth, security checks, shops and stalls, bathrooms, waiting rooms and the sound of chai wallahs making their call.